Stabilizing black-box model selection with the inflated argmax: Our approach

 \begin{definition}[Inflated argmax] For $\model \in M^+$, let

 where $\Delta_{|M^+|-1}$ is a probability simplex.
 For any $\wts\in \Delta_{|M^+|-1}$ and $\varepsilon >0$, the inflated argmax is defined as

-where dist$(\wts,R_\model^\varepsilon) = \inf_{q \in R_\model^\varepsilon}||q-\wts||.$ \end{definition} A visualization of a simple example of argmax$^\epsilon$ where more than one model is returned is shown in Figure \ref{fig:infl_argmax}.
+where dist$(\wts,R_\model^\varepsilon) = \inf_{q \in R_\model^\varepsilon}||q-\wts||$, and $||\cdot||$ is the Euclidean norm. \end{definition} A visualization of a simple example of argmax$^\epsilon$ where more than one model is returned is shown in Figure \ref{fig:infl_argmax}.
 An intuitive explanation of \cref{def:inf_argmax} is that $\model \in \text{argmax}^\varepsilon(\wts)$ indicates that $\model$ would have the largest weight in $\wts$ by some margin if the weights $\wts$ were slightly perturbed, where both the size of the margin and the weight perturbations scale with $\varepsilon$.
 This definition naturally allows for the number of returned models to adapt to the uncertainty in the model selection: for example, if the top two competing models are close in probability, then the inflated argmax will return both models for some choice of small $\varepsilon$.
 On the other hand, if the top two competing models have a large enough gap in their two weights, the inflated argmax will only return the top model for a choice of small $\varepsilon$.
 The parameter $\varepsilon$ is \textit{not} something to be tuned.
 It is chosen to satisfy a user-specified stability tolerance; see \cref{sec:stability}.